nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

             .stripIndent(true)
         ```

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to define parameters in your workflow script
     2. How to pass parameters by using the command line
     3. How to use `log.info` to print information and save it in the log execution file

 ## Create a transcriptome index file